niondir/iot-dashboard/docs/pluginDevelopment.md

 Since the plugin is loaded in global namespace it should be wrapped into a javascript module:

     (function(window) {
         // Your plugin code.
-Declaring variables will not pullute the global namespace. var TYPE_INFO = { /* Type info for the plugin*/ }
+Declaring variables will not pollute the global namespace. var TYPE_INFO = { /* Type info for the plugin*/ }
         var Plugin = function() { /* Code that defines the plugin behaviour */}